Cristian Pasquato: International career

 Pasquato has represented Italy at every youth level, from under-15 to under-21.
 On 25 March 2009, he made his debut with the Italy U-21 squad in a friendly match against Austria.

 Style of play

-A versatile player, Pasquato is capable of playing in several attacking and offensive midfield roles.
-He has been deployed as a second striker, in the centre as an attacking midfielder, and as a left winger, a position which enables him to take on opponents in one on one situations, cut into the middle, and strike on goal with his stronger right foot.
-A quick, diminutive, creative, and agile player, with good technique, dribbling skills, vision, and a slender build, as well as an ability to create chances for teammates, he was regarded as a promising talent in his youth.
-He is also considered to be a set-piece specialist, and is known for his bending shots and free kicks.
+Pasquato is a versatile player capable of operating in several attacking and offensive midfield roles.
+He has been deployed as a second striker, in the centre as an attacking midfielder, and as a left winger, a position that allows him to take on opponents, cut inside, and shoot with his stronger right foot.
+He is described as a quick and agile player with good technical ability, including dribbling skills, vision, and a slender build, and has been noted for his capacity to create chances for teammates.
+In his youth, he was regarded as a promising talent.
+He has also been identified as a set-piece specialist, particularly for his bending shots and free kicks.